Siege of Fushimi Castle

 Location: Fushimi Castle in the environs of Kyōto in Yamashiro Province

 Synopsis: After Tokugawa Ieyasu departed for the Conquest of Aizu, his retainers at Fushimi Castle were besieged by the Western Army.
-After more than ten days of fighting, the castle fell on 8/1 to the Western Army, but the time lost may have contributed to the defeat of the Western Army at the Battle of Sekigahara on 9/15.
+Following more than ten days of fierce fighting, the castle fell on 8/1 to the Western Army, but the time lost may have contributed to the defeat of the Western Army at the Battle of Sekigahara on 9/15.

 Leader: Tokugawa Ieyasu